Back to School Green Tips

-We all know instilling good habits is easiest when we're young, so more and more parents and educators are working to make kids aware of the importance of caring for our planet.
-As kids get ready to return to school in the fall, here are some simple tips to encourage sustainable habits and support a healthy environment… and healthy kids!
+We all know instilling good habits is easiest when we're young.
+More parents and educators are working to make kids aware of the importance of caring for our planet.
+As kids return to class in the fall, here are some simple tips to encourage healthy habits and sustainable schools!

-- It might seem obvious, but check out your school’s recycling programs.
-Ask whether recycling bins are available and accessible -- and if the kids are encouraged to use them.
+- Recycle.
+Ask administrators whether recycling bins and recycled materials are available and accessible, and if the kids are encouraged to use them.
 Make sure your child knows what can be recycled and what can't.